 You can buy and get your City Pass up and running using the following steps:

 - Indicate your arrival date.

-- Select your Sagrada Familia ticket type (this is dependent on availability).
+- Select your Sagrada Familia ticket type (dependent on availability).

 - Choose the # of tourist passes you want and the number of Bus Turistic days needed.

 - Check your email for your receipt + a link to select your Sagrada and Park Guell times, as well as select your arrival airport.
 If you don’t need Aerobus leave it blank to receive the Montjuic Teleferic at no extra cost to you.

 - You’ll get a second email with all the attraction tickets and airport transfer.

 - Here you also receive your 20% discount code with links to websites to redeem them.